Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

      def validation_epoch_end(self, validation_step_outputs):
-         for pred in validation_step_outputs:
+         all_preds = torch.stack(validation_step_outputs)
          ...

 Validating with DataParallel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When training using a ``strategy`` that splits data from each batch across GPUs, sometimes you might
 need to aggregate them on the main GPU for processing (dp, or ddp2).

-In this case, implement :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step_end`.
+In this case, implement the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step_end`
+method which will have outputs from all the devices and you can accumulate to get the effective results.

 .. code-block:: python